amplitude/amplitude-docs/content/collections/source-catalog/en/amazon-s3.md

 ## Considerations

-Depending on your company's network policy, you may need add these IP addresses to your allowlist in order for Amplitude's servers to access your buckets:
+If your network policy requires, add the following IP addresses to your allowlist to enable Amplitude to access your buckets:

 - Amplitude US IP addresses:
   - 52.33.3.219